-What is the standard deduction amount for 2016?
-The IRS updated the number and it’s a little bit higher this year if you file as head of household.
+What is the standard deduction amount for 2022 and 2021?
+The IRS updated the number and it’s a little bit higher this year.

 When filing income taxes, taxpayers can choose to either itemize tax deductions, or take the standard tax deduction amount.
 The IRS adjusts how much the standard deduction is each year based upon inflation.
-The 2016 standard tax deduction amount is the same as the 2015 deduction amount for most taxpayers because of limited inflation.
+The 2022 standard tax deduction amount is a bit higher than the 2021 deduction amount for most taxpayers because of limited inflation.

 As usual, there are different deduction values depending upon how you file your income taxes.

-All reputable tax software, calculates whether it is better for a tax payer to itemize or not.
-If doing taxes by hand, then, find the big deductions first, and see if they provide anywhere near the standard deduction number.
-Itemized deductions are reported to the IRS on Schedule A of the Form 1040.
+If doing taxes by hand, then, find the big deductions first, and see if they provide anywhere near the amount necessary to bother filling out the various forms and schedules.

 Other large deductions include medical expenses, but only if they exceed 9 percent of your income, and property taxes.

 Some deductions are available without itemizing, such as the child tax credit.